snimmagadda1/s11a.com/content/01-30-2022/index.md

   }
 ```

 Above we create a `StaxEventItemReader` named `postReader` that operates on elements named `row` using the `Jaxb2Marshaller` (a generic marshaller/unmarshaller using the Java Architecture for XML Binding a.k.a JAXB spec).
-We're also binding the class `Posts` defined above to the unmarshaller instance `unmarsh`.
+We're also binding the `Post` class defined above to the unmarshaller instance `unmarsh`.

-We need to do one more thing before reading XML, and that is annotate the POJO entities we defined with some metadata required for parsing.
+We need to do one more thing before reading XML, and that is annotate the POJO entities we defined with some metadata required for deserialization.
 You'll notice the addition of a few annotations. `XmlRootElement` specifies the name of individual elements in a document and `XmlAttribute` specifies how to map to fields in the class.
 Lastly, `XmlAccessorType` is used to determine how to marshal to/from XML, and we specify that `XmlAccessType.FIELD` to signify that each field should be found to XML:

 ```java
 import javax.persistence.Entity;